Davidteje/Power_BI_projects/README.md

 ## PROJECT 3 - Human Resources report
-Human Resources report of the company 'Sku-Don' (fictitious company) showing employee salary and performance information.
+Human Resources report of the (fictitious) company 'Sku-Don' showing employee salary and performance information.

 ### PROJECT GOAL 🎯
 Visualize employee, salary and performance indicators in the form of the company's HR report.